 A plan for a Government of Canada Building was put into place in 2002 to improve the delivery of services to communities in the Northwest Territories and is a positive addition to Yellowknife City’s downtown core.
-Using LEED® guidelines, the building provides healthy and energy efficient components that align within a typical Yellowknife commercial building construction budget.
-Williams Engineering Canada (WEC) provided structural and mechanical engineering design services for the first North of 60 LEED® Canada-Gold certified office building.
+Using LEED® guidelines, the building provides healthy and energy-efficient components that align with a typical Yellowknife commercial building construction budget.
+Williams Engineering (WE) provided structural and mechanical engineering design services for the first North of 60 LEED® Canada-Gold certified office building.

-The Greenstone Building design takes the severe climate into account and it was was designed to be durable and flexible, while accommodating the needs of the various departments who will occupy it over the planned 75 year life expectancy.
+The Greenstone Building design takes the severe climate into account, and it was designed to be durable and flexible while accommodating the needs of the various departments that will occupy it over the planned 75-year life expectancy.

 The mechanical designs were both cost-effective and forward-thinking for a reduction of energy consumption by 35% over ASHRAE 90-1.
 The building has been fitted with a unique Underfloor Air Distribution System (UFAD).
 Occupancy sensors shut off ventilation air when not required, and all washrooms use ultra-low volume fixtures and no flush urinals for a 35% water consumption reduction over standard fixtures.
 A rainwater recovery system was designed to provide water to the water closets.